mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 # Fail2Ban Blacklist JAIL for Repeat Offenders
-## with Perma / Extended Banning
+### with Perma / Extended Banning Across Reboots

 >A customised jail with action and filter file for Fail2Ban.
-This jail is based on the recidive jail but makes use of a simple text file to enable extended and permanent bans.
+This jail is based on the recidive jail but makes use of a simple text file to enable extended and permanent bans even across reboots.

 #####Author: Mitchell Krog <mitchellkrog@gmail.com>
 #####Version: 1.0